|Course Length:||7 Weeks Full-Time|

 The programme is delivered by a team of tutors who are experienced in teaching and supporting adults returning to education.

-Formal entry qualifications are not typically required to join this Fastrack programme, however you will need to show that you are committed to studying for a degree.
-If you can demonstrate the skills and potential then we will offer you a place.
+Formal entry qualifications are not typically required to join this Fastrack programme.
+However, if you are educated to GCSE standard, particularly if you have GCSE English at Grade C or Grade 4 or above (or equivalent), this would be beneficial.
+If you can show that you are committed to studying for a degree and demonstrate the skills and potential, for example through relevant work/life experience, then we will offer you a place.
+An interview forms part of the selection process.

 To study Secondary Mathematics as your Fastrack subject, an AS Level (or equivalent) in Mathematics is required.